 (*MN-Most Needed, N- Needed, NN- Not Needed)

 An analysis of the data presented in Table 2 provides valuable insights into the key suggestions that can enhance the adoption of Climate Smart Agriculture (CSA) practices among grape growers.
-The most highly ranked suggestion was the advocation of subsidies and grants from agricultural departments (mean score: 2.49), indicating that financial support from governmental bodies is seen as a critical enabler for the uptake of CSA practices in grape cultivation.
+The most highly ranked extension intervetion was to advocate for subsidies and grants from agricultural departments (mean score: 2.49), indicating that financial support from governmental bodies is seen as a critical enabler for the uptake of CSA practices in grape cultivation.
 Following closely in importance were two suggestions that were ranked second with a mean score of 2.46: Promoting government subsidies or cost-sharing schemes and encouraging the Integrated Pest Management (IPM) approach among grape growers.
 Both of these suggestions point towards a desire for more accessible financial mechanisms and increased emphasis on sustainable pest control methods, reflecting an awareness among grape growers of the environmental and economic benefits of IPM in reducing pesticide use and maintaining crop health.

 In addition to financial and pest management support, conducting training, workshops, and field demonstrations emerged as the fourth-ranked suggestion (mean score: 2.44), emphasizing the importance of education and capacity building in the successful adoption of CSA practices.
 Furthermore, to develop longer shelf-life grape varieties by agricultural institutions (mean score: 2.43) was ranked fifth, indicating that growers are interested in varieties that can withstand climatic stress and extend marketability.
 Finally, the suggestion to organize bulk purchasing through farmer cooperatives (mean score: 2.42) was ranked sixth, reflecting the growers' interest in collaborative purchasing models that could help lower input costs and improve access to CSA technologies.
 Overall, these findings suggest that grape growers' attitudes toward CSA should shaped by a strong desire for financial support, sustainable farming practices, capacity-building initiatives, and collaborative models that enhance both the economic and environmental sustainability of their farming systems.
 The suggestions point towards a proactive and receptive stance among grape growers, provided that they are supported by the right incentives and infrastructural improvements.Similar suggestions were reported by Patel (2022) and Anarase (2023).